 Make a product feedback form

-Many people use typeforms as part of their product development process.
+Many people use forms as part of their product development process.
 One of the simplest uses is to gather feedback from the people testing your product.

 We have a ready-made product feedback form template which you can adapt to collect valuable insights from your team.
 You can use the template as-is, or adapt it to fit your product.

-This article takes a look inside the product feedback typeform, explaining how it works so you can build one yourself from scratch.
-Here’s what the finished typeform looks like:
+This article takes a look inside the product feedback form, explaining how it works so you can build one yourself from scratch.

 How to build a product feedback form

-Our product feedback survey typeform uses the following features:
+Our product feedback survey form uses the following features:

 HC_Warning_ilu_cropped.png